bridgefy/sdk-android-beta/README.md

 ## Using ProGuard

-If you are using Proguard in your project, include the following lines to your configuration file:
+If you are using ProGuard in your project, include the following lines to your configuration file:

 ```gradle
  -keep class me.bridgefy.** { *; }